North British Railway: Acquisitions again

 Due to Hodgson's improved management in the period to 1862, the financial position was greatly improved.
 Dividends on ordinary shares up to 3% became regular.

 Geographical expansion was limited to funding the parliamentary deposits of prospective friendly branch line companies, with provisional agreements to work their lines.
 Some changes to the Dalkeith line connections around Edinburgh were made, including feeding the Leith line and the Musselburgh line directly from the main line at Portobello and Wanton Walls respectively.

 From July 1861, the Peebles Railway line was leased.
-In 1862, a greater prize was acquired: the Edinburgh and Northern Railway had expanded from its origins and now, as the Edinburgh, Perth and Dundee Railway, it connected the places in its title, albeit with a ferry crossing of the Firth of Forth and the Firth of Tay.
+In 1862, a greater prize was acquired: the Edinburgh and Northern Railway had expanded from its origins and now, as the Edinburgh, Perth and Dundee Railway (EP&DR), it connected the places in its title, albeit with a ferry crossing of the Firth of Forth and the Firth of Tay.
 The EP&DR also had a branch from Stirling to Dunfermline, through highly productive coalfields, and it had already absorbed the Fife and Kinross Railway and the Kinross-shire Railway.
 In the same year the North British absorbed the West of Fife Railway and Harbour Company, giving further access to mineral-bearing areas and to Charlestown Harbour.
+The acquisition of both companies was authorised by the North British, Edinburgh, Perth and Dundee and West of Fife Railways Amalgamation Act 1862 (25 & 26 Vict. c. clxxxix).